GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Simplicity does not precede complexity, but follows it.
+The best way to predict the future is to invent it.

-~ Alan Perlis
+~ Alan Kay
 <pre>

 </pre>